jquirossoto/cross-platform-sam-local-lambda-to-lambda-invoke/README.md

 To run the appication in Linux, execute `npm run start:linux`.

-To invoke, execute `npm run invoke`.
+Once the application is running, you can invoke the Source lambda by executing `npm run invoke`.
+The Source lambda will in turn invoke the Target lambda.